soundasleep/adaptorygame.com/_includes/press/description.md

-After being part of Steam Next Fest [in February 2024](https://stormcloak.games/2024/01/28/steam-next-fest), the team are now [working hard on content and polish](https://stormcloak.games/2024/02/14/next-fest-whats-next) for an Early Access launch on Steam and itch.io in 2025.
+After being part of Steam Next Fest [in February 2024](https://stormcloak.games/2024/01/28/steam-next-fest), the team are now [working hard on content and polish](https://stormcloak.games/2024/02/14/next-fest-whats-next) for an Early Access launch on Steam and itch.io in 2025, with the support of indie publisher [indie.io](https://indie.io).
 The studio will continue to release regular free content updates during Early Access.

 Adaptory and Stormcloak Games have been the recipient of the following grants and awards: